 |Town/Region||Mae Taeng, Chiang Mai|

 By teaching regional groups the skills they need to conserve and lead sustainable projects on their own, and providing them with follow-up support, we provide the resources necessary for them to launch successful local projects themselves.
-These participants are crucial in creating a long-lasting network, support system, and movement.
+Follow-up activities with each participant are crucial in creating a long-lasting network, support system, and movement.